ProNanigans/spellPlugin/README.md

 # spellPlugin
 IMPORTANT: This plugin requires the additional plugin "EffectLib" to be installed and enabled on your server which can be found here: https://dev.bukkit.org/projects/effectlib

+Tested version: 1.15.2
+To use the plugin, type /wand
-Note: plugin does not fully work in creative mode
+Note: Plugin does not fully work in creative mode
 #